maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

 - **DEBUG**: All messages including debug information (verbose)

 Each level includes all levels above it in severity.

+**Developer Note:** The DEBUG level is designed to be used extensively throughout modules since it's hidden by default.
+See the "Debugging and Logging Best Practices" section for comprehensive guidelines on implementing debug logging in your modules.

 #### 3.2 Backup Configuration (`config/backup.conf`)